WSUReuther/SuperManual/docs/01_accessioning/01_01_overview.md

 | Jerome Cavanagh Photographs | UAV000379 |
 | Jerome Cavanagh Library | UL000379 |

 A collection’s numeric code is derived from the sequential numbering system already in place in the [Accession Numbers spreadsheet](https://waynestateprod.sharepoint.com/:x:/r/sites/Libraries/Reuther/Documents/Collections/Acquisitions_Accessions/Accession_numbers.xlsx?d=wd0f64af0ad7640d8a428a1039d0448d8&csf=1&web=1&e=agLa9o).
 A new collection is assigned the next number in the sequence.
-Deposits or donations from one donor are assigned numbers per department or individual, NOT one all encompassing number.
+Deposits or donations from larger organizational donors, such as the UAW or AFT, are assigned numbers per department or individual, NOT one all-encompassing number.
 Accruals from one department/individual will be tracked by date received.

 ### Prefixes